Visakhapatnam: Later history

 Local legend tells that an Andhra king, on his way to Benares, rested at Visakhapatnam and was so enchanted by its beauty that he ordered a temple to be built in honour of his family deity, Viśakha.
 Archaeological sources, however, reveal that the temple was probably built between the 11th and 12th centuries by the Cholas.
 A shipping merchant, Sankarayya Chetty, built one of the mandapams (pillared halls) of the temple.
 Although it no longer exists (possibly washed away about 100 years ago by a cyclonic storm), elderly residents of Visakhapatnam remember visits to the ancient shrine by their grandparents (although author Ganapatiraju Atchuta Rama Raju denies this).

 During the 18th century Visakhapatnam was part of the Northern Circars, a region comprising coastal Andhra and southern coastal Odisha which was first under French control and later British.
 Visakhapatnam became a district in the Madras Presidency of British India.
-In September 1804, British and French squadrons fought the naval Battle of Vizagapatnam near the harbour.
-After India's independence it was the largest district in the country and was subsequently divided into the districts of Srikakulam, Vizianagaram and Visakhapatnam.
+In September 1804, British and French squadrons fought the Battle of Vizagapatam near the harbour.
+After India's independence, it was the largest district in the country and was subsequently divided into the districts of Srikakulam, Vizianagaram and Visakhapatnam.

 Part of the city is known by its colonial British name, Waltair; during the colonial era, the city's hub was the Waltair railway station and a part of the city is still called Waltair.

 On 7 May 2020, the city suffered an industrial accident when a polymer plant leaked toxic styrene gas, as it restarted operations after the Coronavirus lockdown.
 This gas leak killed at least eleven people, and drew comparisons to the Bhopal disaster.